digbmc/cwd-toolkit/index.md

 classes: # Setting the class as wide will extend the page's content into the right margin.
 ---

 Welcome to the Critical Web Design Toolkit—we’re so glad you’re here.
-The CWDT is a learning resource and template created to simplify the creation of professional static sites for digital projects.
+The CWDT is a learning resource and template created to simplify the creation of static websites for Digital Scholarship projects.
 This site was built to live up to our core values of sustainability and accessibility while maintaining an easy-to-use and minimalist design.

 Hopefully, the Toolkit not only inspires you to build your best project, but also encourages you to continue your learning journey in web design and development.